Everything You Need to Know About Cribbage

 The combinations for scoring are the same as ones during play with an addition of a Flush.
 A Flush represents four cards in the same suit, which is worth 4 points.

 The Crib finally comes into play and the cards are shown and can be used for scoring points.
-But, be careful.
+But be careful.
 Only the dealer can use cards from the Crib and a non-dealer does not score any points from the Crib.
-This is why the roles are important since the dealer has a big advantage.
+This is why the roles are essential since the dealer has a significant advantage.

 Tips and tricks

-As well as in any card game, there are certain strategies that can be used in order to beat your opponent.
+As well as in any card game, specific strategies can be used in order to beat your opponent.
 Strategies in Cribbage focus on paying close attention to your opponent and making smart moves when deciding which cards to play.

 Some of the main things to consider while playing Cribbage: